LargeModGames/LargeModGames/README.md

 4. Eat food to grow and increase your score!
 5. Avoid walls and your own body

+⏰ **Note:** Each player has a 30-second cooldown between moves to keep the game fair and fun!

 **🟢 Green squares** = Snake body
 **🔵 Blue square** = Snake head (front) - this is the part that moves!
 **🔴 Red square** = Food